smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/01 - Introduction.md

 ---------------------------------------------------------

-:electric_plug: **I will cover all these types of joins and more in the following doucments.
-Continue reading with the below links.....**
+:electric_plug: I will cover all these types of joins and more in the following doucments.
+Continue reading with the below links.....

+⌨️ All SQL is written in **Microsoft SQL Server T-SQL**, unless otherwise noted.

 ---------------------------------------------------------